Suhanii-13/Suhanii-13/README.md

   A frontend replica of Spotify's interface using HTML, CSS, and Flexbox.
 Focuses on responsive design and layout techniques.

 - **City Weather**: [View Project](https://github.com/Suhanii-13/CityWeather.git)
   A weather app built with React and Express.
-Search for weather by city, view real-time updates, and manage favorite cities with status messages
+Search for weather by city, view real-time updates, and manage favorite cities with status messages.

+- **Seminar Hall Booking System**: [View Project](https://github.com/Suhanii-13/booking_system.git)
+  A web application for booking seminar halls, developed using EJS, Express, Passport.js, and Bootstrap.
+Features include user authentication, session management, and separate dashboards for users and admins.

 Thanks for visiting! 😄